Curtin University

 Dr Guthrie has qualifications in geology, environment, law and business management, including a Doctor of Philosophy in Geology and an Honorary Doctor of Science from Curtin University.

-The University Council
+University Council

+The Council is the governing body of the University and its powers are set out in the Curtin University Act 1966 (WA).
 Section 8 of the Curtin University Act 1966 (WA) states that the Council is “the governing authority of the University”, while section 16 elaborates on the role of the Council as follows:

 ‘Subject to this Act, the Council has the management and control of the property and affairs of the University and may do all such acts and things as it may think best calculated to promote the interests of the University.’